kuhaha/ksuwiki8/README.en.KsuWiki.txt

   (1) Move all static content to 'assets/' directory (2) Move all '*.ini.php' and '*.lang.php' to 'config' directory

-C. New PHP scripts and related files for KsuWiki
+C. New/updated PHP scripts and files for KsuWiki
   (1) DATA_HOME . 'index.php' (updated, add new definitions and require statement),
     '.htaccess'(updated, add rewrite rules), 'composer.json'(new)
   (2) DATA_HOME . 'ksuwiki.ini.php'(new, for site initialization)